Tiny Tranquility FAQ

 What qualifies as a “vintage” trailer?

 We recognize that our focus on vintage trailers is different than many traditional RV park which actually exclude older trailers from their park.
 This is purposeful.
 Our intent is make the park particularly appealing to owners of extremely well maintained and aesthetically interesting (and beautiful) older trailers, generally manufactured prior to 1980.
 We do not intend to etch this date in stone and will consider other trailers on an individual basis.
-We also have a limited number of sites at the park available for newer and well maintained travel trailers, but these sites are currently occupied.
+We are not currently accepting newer, traditional travel trailers and are not authorized to site motorized RVs at the park.

 Will you rent sites for newer travel trailers?